+All visits to the bedside have to be pre-arranged with our office.
 We make all possible efforts to see the patient at the earliest.
-However, it depends, if all of the patient’s required documentation is submitted for review.
-Once the patient is accepted, we will provide available appointment times.
-It may take longer if the patients have a specific appointment day and time needs.
-All visits to the bedside have to be pre-arranged with our office.
+However, it depends if all of the patient's required documentation is submitted for review.
+Once the patient is accepted, we will provide available appointment times and location settings.
+Each case is unique.
+It may take longer if the patients have a specific appointment day and time needs or if we can not reach a power of attorney.

 We accept chronic non-healing wounds only.
 However, we review each case before accepting it.
 We only accept cases where we feel we can genuinely make a difference and improve the quality of life of the patient.
 It's not given that your referral will be accepted by our practice.
 We certainly don't want to give any false hope, waste time, and resources.